-Shopify have stuck to their minimalistic approach with their add new product page as it is a single page layout, that includes all the important sections you need but have kept it very simple to use.
+Shopify has stuck to its minimalistic approach with its add new product page as it is a single page layout, that includes all the important sections you need but has kept it very simple to use.

 Ecwid’s order management system is very good and allows quick and easy processing of orders, including:

 - Export Orders via CSV or Google Sheet

 This can be done in bulk or on individual orders and this complete process is very simple and easy to use.